 If you’re a fan of pistachios, these keto pistachio cookies are calling your name.
-Unlike other pistachio cookie recipes, these low carb cookies use only natural ingredients, so no artificial pudding mix used here.
+Unlike other pistachio cookie recipes, these low-carb cookies use only natural ingredients, so no artificial pudding mix is used here.

-I invite you to also check out our entire collection of keto cookies for other yummy options.
+I invite you to check out our entire collection of keto cookies for other yummy options.

 Keto Pistachio Cookies

 Having a homemade cookie recipe that comes together quickly is important to me.

 After all, I aim to create keto recipes that stop cravings in their tracks but are also simple to execute.

 When I embarked on coming up with a low-carb pistachio cookie recipe, I was inspired by my recipe for keto lemon cookies.
 By swapping out a couple of ingredients, I was able to create a sugar-free pistachio cookie that even non-keto folks will enjoy.

 Some of the links below are affiliate links, meaning that at no additional cost to you, I will earn a small commission if you click through and make a purchase.

 A key to keto baking is making sure that all your ingredients are at the correct temperature before attempting to make the recipe.

 Usually, this means having the ingredients at room temperature unless otherwise indicated.
 Since the base of this cookie recipe uses cream cheese, this step was crucial.